skrimxyz/skm-stealshoes/README.md

 	['weapon_shoe']                = {['name'] = 'weapon_shoe', ['label'] = 'Shoes', 					['weight'] = 900, 		['type'] = 'weapon', 	['ammotype'] = nil,						['image'] = 'shoes.png', 		['unique'] = true, 		['useable'] = false, 	['description'] = 'I promise those are not stolen!'},

 # Step 2
-Search in your inventory this event "inventory:client:UseWeapon" and add this:
+Search in your inventory this event "inventory:client:UseWeapon" and then add this:

 ```
 elseif weaponName == "weapon_shoe" then